bankymondial/Predicting-Gym-Class-Attendance/README.md

 ____________________________________________________________________________________________________________________________________________________

-### Getting Started
+### Instructions for Running the Project
-Follow these steps to set up, train, and deploy the model on your local machine.
+To predict gym class attendance using the trained model, follow these chronological steps:

-#### Prerequisites
+#### 1. Prerequisites
 Ensure you have the following installed:
 - Python: Version >= 3.12.1
 - Pipenv: For dependency management